rayhu/soaked/README.md

 The client.js opens a websocket connection to wss://Soaked.hulaorui.com (server.js)

-The webpage on https://soaked.hulaorui.com will list your service as remote desktop over websockets (so it is reachable from webpage in browser)
+The [Soaked server](https://soaked.hulaorui.com) will list your service as remote desktop over websockets (so it is reachable from webpage in browser)

-Your friend can use his browser and connect to wss://webSoaked.hulaorui.com, all network packets will be forwarded via the websocket channel to your local computer.
+While you are out, you can visit your home via a browser by connecting to wss://soaked.hulaorui.com, all network packets will be forwarded via the websocket channel to your local computer.

+You don't need to install RDP client such as [Remmina](https://gitlab.com/Remmina/Remmina), a webpage will display your home desktop.

 ## Source Code

 Please copy the config.yml.example as config.yml

-server.js is deployed on wss://Soaked.hulaorui.com as in config.yml
+server.js is deployed on wss://Soaked.hulaorui.com as described in config.yml

 client.js is what you can use to bridge your local service to a server channel.